hpccsystems-solutions-lab/tlh-oss-terraform-azurerm-aks/README.md

 ### OMS Agent Support

 This module supports enabling the OMS agent as it needs to be done when the cluster is created; but the operation of the agent is not managed by the module and needs to be handled by the cluster operators separately.
+All core namespaces should be excluded by the cluster operator, especially the _logging_ namespace, unless they are specifically wanted.

 To enable OMS agent support you need to set `experimental = { oms_agent = true, oms_log_analytics_workspace_id = "my-workspace-id" }`.